si-meone/DiskSpaceInformer/README.md

 1a - Intial commit a start

-1b - Added progress which is more accurate based on amount of files in total
+1b - Added ProgressLevel which is more accurate based on amount of files in total
-   - Added extra progress bar whilst scanning
+   - Added extra ProgressLevel bar whilst scanning
    - Avoid symlinks